BunZe/yavm-api/README.md

 ## Support:
-Reach out for me on support the [YAAM facebook page](https://www.facebook.com/yetanotherairplanemap)or on Discord: ****BunZe #2032****
+Reach out for me on support the [YAAM facebook page](https://www.facebook.com/yetanotherairplanemap) or on Discord: ****BunZe #2032****

 ## Roadmap
 Workin on it...

 ## Contributing
 YAAM is a community-driven project and is always looking for contributions.
-Feel free to review the code, fork and add features, fix bugs, etc. If you need to reach me checkout the Support sections.
+Feel free to review the code, fork and add features, fix bugs, etc. If you need to reach me check out the Support sections.

 ## Shoutouts
-You should check out OpenFlights, a lot of their data is used in this project, and I couldn't be more grateful for using them.
+You should check out OpenFlights.
+A lot of their data is used in this project, and I couldn't be more grateful for using them.
 [https://openflights.org/](https://openflights.org/)